panlanfeng/GaussianMixtureTest.jl/README.md

     Pkg.clone("https://github.com/panlanfeng/GaussianMixtureTest.jl.git")

 The major functions are `gmm`, `asymptoticdistribution` and `kstest`. `gmm` estimates the parameters via EM algorithm. `asymptoticdistribution` simulates the asymptotic distribution of the test statistic when the number of components is greater than 2. `kstest` conducts the Kasahara-Shimotsu test.

+See also the usage by running

+    ?gmm

 ## Optional Arguments